tablelandnetwork/docs/building/javascript-sdk.md

 // Assumes a connection has already been established as above

 const createRes = await tbl.create(
-  "CREATE TABLE mytable (name text, id int, primary key (id));" );
+  4,  // Chain Id, note that since we connected to rinkeby testnet above this **MUST** be 4 `name text, id int, primary key (id);`, // table schema definition `mytable` // optional perfix that will be added to "queryable name" );

-// `queryableName` will be the table name you chose with the
+// `queryableName` will be the prefix, if you chose one, with the chain id and
-// table id separated by and underscore const queryableName = createRes.name;
+// table id separated by underscores, i.e. `${prefix}_${chainId}_${tableId}`
+const queryableName = createRes.name;
-console.log(queryableName); // e.g. mytable_1
+console.log(queryableName); // e.g. mytable_4_1

 ```

-Creating a table also generates a unique table identifier (table id).
-The table id is globally unique and can be used to reference the table for queries and updates after it has been created.
-This table id is the tokenId from the Tableland Registry Smart Contract which means you can view your table on any blockchain scanner associated with the chain your table was minted on, Here is an example of a Tableland table viewed on [Opensea](https://testnets.opensea.io/assets/0x30867ad98a520287ccc28cde70fcf63e3cdb9c3c/723)
+Creating a table generates a unique table identifier (table id).
+The table id is unique within the specified chain and can be used to reference the table for queries and updates after it has been created.
+This table id is the tokenId from the Tableland Registry Smart Contract which means you can view your table on any blockchain scanner associated with the chain your table was minted on, Here is an example of a Tableland rinkeby table viewed on [Opensea](https://testnets.opensea.io/assets/0x30867ad98a520287ccc28cde70fcf63e3cdb9c3c/723)
-Queries and updates will use the table id with the table name from the create statement by combining them with the underscore character as a separator.
-This results in the "queryable name".
-The code snippets above show examples of this where the first table in Tableland has the name `mytable`, resulting in a queryable name of `mytable_1`.

 Tables created by a given Ethereum address are owned by that address.
 The default access control for a table is that the owner is the only address allowed to make update to the table, but any address can read the table.
 The ownership is based on the Tableland Registry Smart Contract token associated with the table.
 Which means if you transfer ownership of the token you are transfering ownership of the table and all associated access rights and the ability to change the access rights.